CERT-Polska/drakvuf-sandbox/CONTRIBUTING.md

 * Develop on local machine: Install Debian Buster in [VMware Workstation 15 Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
 * Develop on a remote server: Just get some bare-metal or rent a dedicated server (e.g. [Kimsufi](https://www.kimsufi.com/us/en/servers.xml)) with Debian Buster.

 **Caution!** Your host machine must be an Intel processor with VT-x and EPT support, even when using VMware or other nested virtualization.
-You can check it using the following command:
+You can check it by executing the following command on your native system (i.e. host system and without hypervisor loaded):

 ```
 # should return non-empty output and exit code 0